 – Roaming Charges

 Most phones in the US are carrier-locked, i.e., you can not jump ship and use the phone on another network.
 An unlocked phone can be used on any network, i.e., if you are traveling abroad, you may buy a local SIM card to make calls and avoid exorbitant roaming fees.
-At Canada Unlocking, we offer unlock codes to help users use their phone on a different network.
+Many sites offers unlock codes to help users use their phone on a different network.

 – Locked vs. Unlocked